Pre-Arrival Guide

 Graduate students, transfer students, and any other students who are not required to live in on-campus housing can find a variety of websites that will provide off-campus housing options.
 Many of these off-campus facilities have bus services to the campus for students without cars.
 Do not wait to book an apartment. do your reaserach online before arriving or ask friends or Global Guides for advice.
 Apartments are used to commuinicating with international students via email and will work with you to get settled.

-Please note - while many college apartments provide furnature most American apartments DO NOT come with funrnature.
-Be sure to ask if the leasing manager if the apartment will come furnished.
+Please note - while many college apartments provide furniture, most American apartments DO NOT come with furniture.
+Be sure to ask the leasing manager if the apartment will come furnished.

 For students who arrive before dorm move-in or before their apartment lease begins:

 International Student Life has partnered with Visit Lubbock to offer discounted rates for hotels close to campus.
-These rates are only available to international students traveling to the US alone or with family who need a temporary place to stay until move in.
-To learn more about this program, visit our Hotel Partnership Program page.
+These rates are only available to international students traveling to the US alone or with family who need a temporary place to stay until move-in.
+To learn more about this program, visit our Dorms and Housing page to learn more.

 Before signing a lease for off-campus housing, please read the brochure published by the TTU Student Legal Services office.